Event Series 2015-2016

 Is a government legitimate if citizens are fairly satisfied with their democracy despite very few possibilities to participate, to candidate in elections, or to exercise individual fundamental rights, as is the case in Russia?
 How democratic is a country with a constitutional law adopted through a popular vote that bans minarets, and thus limits the religious freedom of some minorities, as is the case in Switzerland?
 Is a vote legitimate when the turnout rate is relatively low, so that the majority that wins the vote represents merely a fraction of the population?
 Would more social justice, for example instituted by a form of guaranteed basic income, improve democracy?

-Starting from the observation that, while democracy is actually studied with a wide variety of approaches, the various discourses on democracy offered by these disciplines appear to be drifting apart, we hope to provide young researchers studying democracy with a space for interdisciplinary academic discussion.
-Our ambition is to make it possible to find a common language in order to exchange knowledge on democracy, a necessary step in order to further develop research and guidelines for its practical implementation.
-The two academic workshops thus have the common, overarching objective to investigate the relationship between empirical research on democracy and philosophical debates about its norms and ideals.
+Starting from the observation that, while democracy is actually studied with a wide variety of approaches, the various discourses on democracy offered by these disciplines appear to be drifting apart, we tried to provide young researchers studying democracy with a space for interdisciplinary academic discussion.
+Our ambition was to make it possible to find a common language in order to exchange knowledge on democracy, a necessary step in order to further develop research and guidelines for its practical implementation.
+The two academic workshops thus had the common, overarching objective to investigate the relationship between empirical research on democracy and philosophical debates about its norms and ideals.

 |Public Events||Academic Workshops|

 |Opening event (in German): Podiumsdiskussion “Grenzen der Demokratie?
 Spannungsverhältnisse zwischen Idealen und Realisierung“